Skip to main content

 Committing to the Wrong Branch

-git checkout -b correct-branch # Make the right branch
+git checkout -b correct-branch # Create or switch to the right branch

-git commit -m "Add feature" # Commit on correct branch
+git commit -m "Add feature" # Commit on the correct branch

 git pull origin main